 NMN and NR: How These NAD+ Precursors Measure Up

-NR is often thought of as the most efficient precursor to NAD+, but its cousin molecule NMN is raising eyebrows as the new kid on the block in the field of aging.
+NR is often thought of as a highly efficient precursor to NAD+, but its cousin molecule NMN, while not an ingredient in Basis, is raising eyebrows as the new kid on the block.

 Moving into a new home is never easy.
 Just because a large bed can fit inside a bedroom doesn’t mean it’ll fit through the door of the room.
 So it’s typical for beds to come in parts that need to be disassembled to make it through a door and then reassembled once inside.

 The same can be said for nicotinamide mononucleotide, a molecule called NMN for short.
 NMN is a precursor to NAD+, or nicotinamide adenine dinucleotide, meaning it becomes NAD+ through a series of chemical transformations.
-NAD+ is a coenzyme that living things cannot survive without and is critical for everything from energy and metabolism and even sleep, but levels of NAD+ naturally fall with age, making it — and NMN, as a result — crucial to the science of aging.
+NAD+ is a critical found in every cell of your body, but levels of NAD+ naturally fall with age, making it — and NMN, as a result — crucial.